AstraZeneca rides China wave as rival GlaxoSmithKline struggles

 While AstraZeneca has added sales representatives to cover more of China and has successfully exploited local market changes, GSK has yet to recover fully from a bribery scandal that landed it with a record fine in 2014.

-China is now the world’s second-biggest drugs market after the United States, with more cases of cancer and diabetes than any other nation, fueled by fast food, smoking and pollution.
+China is now the world’s second-biggest drugs market after the United States, with more cases of cancer and diabetes than any other nation, fuelled by fast food, smoking and pollution.

 That is opening up an opportunity for suppliers of modern medicines, despite competition from local suppliers of cheap generic drugs.